ubs121/plane_shooting/README.md

 ![viz1](viz1.png)

-From this visualization we could see dark blue parts are head and body squares, and lighter area is less or non-related squares with the plane.
+From this visualization we could see the colors, which represents a density of shots at that particular square.
+The dark blue parts are head and body squares, and lighter area is less or non-related squares to the plane.

-It may be a blurred vision, but somehow it shows the agent's rough understanding about that particular layout.
+It may be a blurred vision, but somehow it shows the agent's rough "understanding" about that particular layout.

+In the picture above you could see that the plane is headed to the South and located at square (7,7).

 **Sample 2:**

 A plane that East headed at (8, 7):

 ![viz2](viz2.png)

+ It's a plane with East head and located at square (8, 7).

 ### Reflection